signet4grn/SIGNET/README.md

   --nboots NBOOTS               number of bootstraps datasets --memory MEMEORY	        memory in each node in GB --queue QUEUE                 queue name
-  --ncores                      number of scores for each node --walltime WALLTIME	     	maximum walltime of the server in seconds --resn                        result prefix
+  --ncores                      number of cores for each node --walltime WALLTIME	     	maximum walltime of the server in seconds --resn                        result prefix
   --sif                         singularity container